21 NCAC 36 .0318 FACULTY

 (D) national certification in nursing education; or

-(E) documentation of successful completion of structured, individualized development activities of at least 45 contact hours approved by the Board.
-Criteria for approval include content in the faculty role in the curriculum implementation, curricular objectives to be met and evaluated, review of strategies for identified student population, and expectations of student and faculty performance;
+(E) documentation of completion of structured, individualized development activities of at least 45 contact hours approved by the Board.
+Criteria for approval shall include content in the faculty role in the curriculum implementation, curricular objectives to be met and evaluated, review of strategies for identified student population, and expectations of student and faculty performance.

-(6) have current knowledge of nursing practice for the registered nurse and the licensed practical nurse.
+(7) have knowledge of current nursing practice for the registered nurse and the licensed practical nurse.

-(h) Interdisciplinary faculty who teach in nursing program courses shall have academic preparation in the content area they are teaching.
+(d) Interdisciplinary faculty who teach in nursing program courses shall have academic preparation, including a conferred degree, with applicable licensure or certification in the content area they are teaching.

-(i) Clinical preceptors shall have competencies, assessed by the nursing program, related to the area of assigned clinical teaching responsibilities and shall serve as role models to students.
+(e) Clinical preceptors shall have competencies, assessed by the nursing program, related to the area of assigned clinical teaching responsibilities.
 Clinical preceptors may be used to enhance faculty-directed clinical learning experiences after a student has received basic instruction for that specific learning experience.
-Clinical preceptors shall hold a current, unrestricted license to practice as a registered nurse in North Carolina.
+Clinical preceptors shall hold an active unencumbered license to practice as a registered nurse in North Carolina.

 (1) student admission, progression, and graduation requirements; and